BrentSyn/born-quiz/README.md

 # born-quiz

-A simple quiz that uses Vue and firestore.
+A simple quiz that uses Vue and Firestore.

 For small applications like this I like to use Vue for its simplicity, flexible work-style and ability to easy integrate it into other apps.